WantongLi123/Global_vegetation_water_sensitivity/README.md

 # Global_vegetation_water_sensitivity
 This repository contains two parts for a paper to be published as: Li, W., Migliavacca, M., Forkel, M., Denissen, J.M.C., Reichstein, M., Yang, H., Duveiller, G., Weber, U. and Orth, R. (2022).
 Widespread increasing vegetation sensitivity to soil moisture (Under review).

-i) Demo codes and data required to calculate overall and 3-year-block LAI sensitivities to soil moisture;
+i) Demo codes required to calculate overall and 3-year-block LAI sensitivities to soil moisture;

 ii) Codes required to reproduce main figures in the paper.

+Note:

+i) We use demo codes for transparency and to demonstrate the application of sensitivity analysis using machine learning.
+The raw data formatted as .npy are required to compute sensitivity results and are stored at 'zenodo link';

-The raw datasets mentioned below are used to compute the analysis results.
-These analysis results are required to produce the final figures and are stored at 'zenodo link' (as the data size is big).
+ii) The raw datasets used to compute all analysis results are shared with public links in the paper.
+These analysis results are required to produce the final figures and are stored at 'zenodo link'.

-We use the demo for transparency and to demonstrate the application of sensitivity analysis using machine learning.

 #### We are happy to answer your questions!
 Contact: Wantong Li (wantong@bgc-jena.mpg.de)